Skip to main content

 Helmet laws vary widely across America.
 For example, while Kentucky law doesn't require bicycle riders or passengers to wear helmets unless they're in Louisville, Florida requires that every bicycle rider under the age of 16 wear a helmet unless they are in a private driveway.

-Every state and municipality with a bicycle helmet law holds different penalties and punishments to those who violate it.
-Some states extend their laws to include in-line skates and scooters while other states say that no helmets are needed if the rider is in a cul-de-sac or other dead-end street.
-There are even cases where the state and local law disagree.
+Every state and municipality with a bicycle helmet law holds different penalties and punishments for those who violate it.
+Some states extend their laws to include in-line skates and scooters, while others say that no helmets are needed if the rider is in a cul-de-sac or other dead-end street.
+There are even cases where the state and local laws disagree.
+For example, some states have a state-wide law that all bike riders under 16 must wear a helmet, while certain cities have laws that everyone must wear a helmet.

 The states that currently have bicycle helmet laws are: